A mean-field theory approach to 3D nematic phase transitions in microtubules: Discussion and Outlook

-{\textbf{Acknowledgments}} All three authors acknowledge support from the Gatsby Charitable Foundation (GAT3395/PR4B) and additionally T.A.S and H.J acknowledge support from the Human Frontier Science Program Organization (Grant RGP0009/2018). \
+{\textbf{Acknowledgments}} All three authors acknowledge support from the Gatsby Charitable Foundation (GAT3395/PR4B) and additionally T.A.S and H.J acknowledge support from the Human Frontier Science Program Organization (Grant RGP0009/2018).
+We thank Fran\c{c}ois N\'{e}d\'{e}lec and B\"{o} Sodeberg for useful discussions in relation to formulating the mean-field theory, as well as Ross Carter for assistance with computational issues. \\